wmelvin/image-snip/README.md

   -h, --help   show this help message and exit --overwrite  Overwrite existing output files.
 By default, existing files are
                not replaced.
+  --template   Write available options, as comment lines, to the specified
+               options file to use as a template.
+If the file already exists the template comments are appended to the file.
 ```